milkyspace/ducksvpn/readme.md

 DucksVPN is a telegram bot with AmneziaVPN server for sales vpn subscribes.

-- 🌍 VPN works only for YouTube, Instagram and Twitter as default
-- 🔥 Now you don't need to disable VPN, all another services will work even with VPN enabled
+- 🌍 The VPN is distributed on several servers
-- 🚀 Unlimited speed, no ads, can be installed on a smart TV or router
+- 🚀 Unlimited speed, no ads
-- ⚡️ Operational support fron telegram bot will answer your questions and help you connect

 ## Tech

-DucksVPN uses technical solutions:
+DucksVPN uses Python
-- NodeJS
-- VueJs
-- Python
-- AmneziaVPN
-- WireGuardVPN
-- WireGuard Easy
-- Docker

 And of course DUCKS VPN itself is open source with a public repository on GitHub.